Staying Safe Online

 The following are not permitted:

-Violations may result in a loss of access as well as other disciplinary action.
+Violations may result in a loss of access to the Internet within college, as well as other disciplinary action.

 Students and parents sign a declaration form agreeing to the above acceptable use when they join Unity College.

 In addition, Year 7 and 8 students undertake lessons in eSafety as part of their ICT lessons and all students are regularly reminded of the eSafety rules throughout the year during ICT.